-Cinnamon blocks the absorption of carbs in animal studies [114, 115].
+- Blocks the absorption of carbs [114, 115].

 Cinnamaldehyde significantly lowered ghrelin secretion in obese mice fed for five weeks with CIN-containing diet.
 It also significantly reduced their food intake and their cumulative weight gain and improved glucose tolerance without changing insulin secretion .